kjean230/kjean230/README.md

-- 👋 Hi, I’m @kjean230
+- 👋 Hi, I’m Kerwyn
-- 👀 I’m interested in Computer Science
+-  I’m currently majoring in Computer Science
-- 🌱 I’m currently learning Database Systems and Information & Data Management
+- 🌱 I’m learning about Database Systems and Information & Data Management using SQL and Python
-- 💞️ I’m looking to collaborate on multiple projects connected to Python
+- I’m looking to collaborate on multiple projects connected to Python, expanding my knowledge within libraries and frameworks

 - 📫 How to reach me : LINKEDIN - linkedin.com/in/kerwynjean/
 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I am currently working at the Bronx Zoo, attempting to merge the environment of computer science (creation of graphs with python) alongside the ecological research available
+- ⚡ Fun fact: I am currently working at the Bronx Zoo, merging the environment of computer science alongside the ecological research available
+- I am responsible for generating visual representations between datasets; using libraries like Seaborn & Matplotlib/Plotly

 <!---
 kjean230/kjean230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.